voxdotdev/pshellintro/README.md

     - `-Verb` flag targets the part of the command name that's related to the verb.
         - You can combine the `-Noun` flag and the `-Verb` flag to create even more detailed filters.

-- Get-Help - Invokes the built-in hlep system. alias: help
+- `Get-Help` Invokes the built-in hlep system. alias: help
-- Get-Member - When you call a command, the response is an object with many properties.
+- `Get-Member` When you call a command, the response is an object with many properties.
     - Run this command to drill down into that response and learn more about it.

 ## Exercise - Locate Commands